 Spread the good word!

-With temperatures climbing and summer going into full swing in Japan, locals and foreigners alike turn to seasonal festivities to take their minds off the heat.
-And what better way to commemorate the Japanese summer than bright, showy pyrotechnics?
+With the temperatures climbing and summer in full swing across Japan, locals and visitors alike turn to seasonal festivities to take their minds off the heat.
+And what could be a better way to celebrate the Japanese summer than with dazzling, flamboyant fireworks?

-Through the years, , or hanabi (literally translated as ‘flower fire’) — a mainstay of any midsummer celebration — have gone beyond its traditional significance of warding off evil spirits and comforting the dead, to works of beauty appreciated by both young and old.
+Over the years, fireworks displays, or hanabi (literally translating to ‘flower fire’) – a staple of any midsummer celebration – have evolved beyond their traditional meaning of warding off evil spirits and comforting the departed, into true works of art appreciated by everyone, young and old.
+You simply haven't experienced a proper Japanese summer until you've been to a fireworks festival.

-You haven’t experienced summer in Japan until you’ve been to a festival.
-Did you know that all of “Japan’s Three Great Fireworks Festivals” — Omagari National Fireworks Competition, Nagaoka Fireworks Festival and Tsuchiura All Japan Fireworks Competition — are in eastern Japan?
+Did you know that all of "Japan's Three Great Fireworks Festivals" – the Omagari National Fireworks Competition, the Nagaoka Fireworks Festival, and the Tsuchiura All Japan Fireworks Competition – are located in eastern Japan?
+Between these and the five other festivals we'll be looking at in this article, this region is the obvious choice for experiencing the finest light shows Japan has to offer!

-With only the best teams allowed to take part in this competition which represents the peak of Japanese , you can be ensured of nothing short of spectacular displays.
+With only the best teams allowed to take part in this competition, which represents the peak of Japanese, you can be assured of nothing short of spectacular displays.

-A defining feature of this competition, there is a daytime category that starts in the early evening, as well as other lineups in the program such as displays by the past year’s winner and by the event’s sponsors.
+A defining feature of this competition, is a daytime category that starts in the early evening, as well as other lineups in the program, such as displays by the past year’s winner and by the event’s sponsors.

 The event draws over 760,000 visitors each year — a staggering number considering that the prefecture’s population is just above 980,000 — making this event both one of the Three Great Fireworks Festivals and Three Great Fireworks Competitions in all of Japan.